Find out if stammering is classed as a disability. Read about the differing views of people who do and don't see themselves as being disabled.

-Is stammering a medical condition which needs 'managing' or is it a difference we need to learn to accept?
-Is it a disability, something to be 'cured' or medically managed?
+There's a bigger debate in the community.
+Is stammering a disability or a medical condition which needs 'managing'?
+Or, is it a difference we need to learn to accept?

-We believe this shouldn't be a binary choice.
-We believe that people should be able to be accepted and respected as they are, but this shouldn't stop people from finding support and presenting themselves to the world in a way which is comfortable for them.
+We believe it shouldn't be a binary choice.
+We believe that people should be able to be accepted and respected as they are.
+But this shouldn't stop people from finding support and presenting themselves to the world in a way which is comfortable for them.

-Many people find that controlling a stammer can get in the way of expressing themselves and can be an intolerable and unacceptable strain.
+Many people find that controlling a stammer can get in the way of expressing themselves.
+And that it can be an intolerable and unacceptable strain.

 There is no reason why anyone should feel pressure to talk 'fluently'.
 And indeed for some it is utterly impossible.
 Expecting someone to mask their difference is no longer acceptable in today's society.
 So don't accept pressure to talk smoothly.
-You can ask for reasonable adjustments at work; you should expect services and agencies to be flexible and respectful of your needs; and don't accept bullying, ridicule or exclusion.
+You can ask for reasonable adjustments at work if you stammer.
+You should expect services and agencies to be flexible and respectful of your needs.
+And don't accept bullying, ridicule or exclusion.

-Visit the website stammeringlaw.org.uk for a wealth of information on stammering and UK disability discrimination law.
+Visit stammeringlaw.org.uk for a wealth of information on stammering and UK disability discrimination law.